mariadb-corporation/MaxScale/Documentation/Reference/How-errors-are-handled-in-MaxScale.md

-# How errors are handled in MaxScale
+# How errors are handled in MariaDB MaxScale

-This document describes how errors are handled in MaxScale, its protocol modules and routers.
+This document describes how errors are handled in MariaDB MaxScale, its protocol modules and routers.

 Assume a client, maxscale, and master/slave replication cluster.